 Some lesser-known conditions that are considered dependency and neglect include:

 - Leaving a child alone at home or in a vehicle,

 - DWAI — becomes aggravated with a child in the vehicle,

 - Exposing a child to illicit or controlled substances,

 - Committing an act of domestic violence in the presence of a child (even if the child is not involved),

 If any of these things are suspected, the county will review the living conditions of the child and determine whether or not to pursue a D&N case.
 In these situations, findings may require parental education, relocation of the child, or loss of parental rights.
 Outcomes are based on the severity of the child’s condition, the ability for the parent to make corrective actions, and the history of the parent’s abilities.
 As with any case, each dependency and neglect case is thoroughly investigated and reviewed based on specific circumstances.

-Custody is not a black and white matter in Colorado family law.
+- Custody is not a black and white matter in Colorado family law.
 Both parents are equally as important to the child’s development.
 The goal of dependency and neglect cases is to make a parent take responsibility for their actions and overcome challenges to become a better parent.
-In severe cases of abuse or neglect, the guilty parent may have visitation rights only, but very rarely is a parent deemed unfit.
+In severe cases of abuse or neglect, the guilty parent may have supervised visitation rights only, and in some cases, their parental rights can be terminated.